Lego Batman 2: DC Super Heroes: Gameplay

 The game takes approximately 15 hours to complete, with the main missions taking 9 hours and the various extras taking 6 hours.
 These extras take multiple forms.
-One such form is Citizen in Peril, where a citizen has put themself in a situation within the various missions where they must be saved by the hero.
+One such form is Citizen in Peril, where a citizen has put themselves in a situation within the various missions where they must be saved by the hero.
 Another is each mission's gold bricks, which can be obtained through destroying certain objects, and a similar system exists with each mission's "minikits" wherein challenges must be completed in order to find them.
 Completing these various extras contributes to the total game's completion percentage.

 Once a mission has been completed, it can be replayed at any time using the various characters that the player has unlocked in order to complete the aforementioned extras or to accrue more studs to purchase various characters.

 A local multiplayer mode is also present using a split screen.
 The decision to use a split screen was due to the game's open-world environment.
 The Wii U version allows the use of the GamePad's screen instead of a split screen, allowing both players to have independent screens.

 Unlike its predecessor, Lego Batman 2 features 50 playable characters from outside Gotham City, such as Superman and Wonder Woman.
 The Xbox 360 and PlayStation 3 versions of Lego Batman 2 feature exclusive downloadable content with two packs of characters, the Heroes Pack and the Villains Pack.
 Nightwing, Katana, Shazam, Zatanna and Damian Wayne are playable in the Heroes Pack, while Bizarro, Captain Cold, Black Adam, Black Manta and Gorilla Grodd are playable in the Villains Pack.
 These packs were included with pre-orders from some retailers, such as Best Buy and Amazon for the Heroes Pack, and GameStop for the Villains Pack.